 The Academy may hold unrestricted free reserves, which provide additional working capital and are not committed or designated.
-It is the trustees' aim to hold approximately 3 months' expenditure in unrestricted reserves, to provide an additional cushion over and above the restricted GAG reserve.
-BASE Academy Trust is a newly established Academy that aims to meet these targets within the next three years by increasing income through support in other schools and training.
+It is the trustees' policy to aim to hold approximately 3 months' expenditure in unrestricted reserves, to provide an additional cushion over and above the restricted GAG reserve.